 The Siam Square and Rajprasong area of Bangkok is the first place I ever stayed on my first trip to Thailand.
-Since I moved here 10 years ago, it’s also become one of my favorite areas of the city for shopping, eating, seeing movies and just watching the world go by.
+Since I moved here 10 years ago, it has also become one of my favorite areas of the city for shopping, eating, seeing movies and just watching the world go by.

-If you really want to know what to see and do in the Siam Square and Rajprason areas of Bangkok, Thailand, you can’t do better than watching this six-minute video from a Canadian expat called Daniel Fraser.
+If you really want to know what to see and do in the Siam Square and Rajprason areas of Bangkok, Thailand, you cannot do better than watching this six-minute video from a Canadian expat called Daniel Fraser.

-Fraser runs a travel company in Bangkok called Smiling Albino and also does a TV show about traveling around Thailand as a westerner and, yes, he speaks fluent Thai.
+Fraser runs a travel company in Bangkok called Smiling Albino, and also does a TV show about traveling around Thailand as a westerner and, yes, he speaks fluent Thai.

 In the video, he takes a quick look around the Siam Square and Rajprasong areas of Bangkok showing you Gaysorn Plaza, Erawan Shrine, Pratunam Pier, Jim Thompson House, Siam Paragon and Red Sky Bar.